alfert/coverex/README.md

 The usual log levels of `Logger` application of Elixir are available.

+If you set the flag `coveralls: true` and you are running on `travis-ci`, the coverage information are sent to (http://coveralls.io).
+An example configuration would be

+	test_coverage: [tool: Coverex.Task, coveralls: true]

 ## Running Coverex

 If you have configured Coverex as described above you can run Coverex as a drop-in replacement